judsonmitchell/ClinicCases/documentation/index.md

 	* select - a standard html select
 	* multi-text - a ClinicCases widget which presents an input to the user along with a link to "Add Another".
 If clicked, another input will be created.
 This is used by default for adverse parties.
 	![View of multi-text](img/multi-text.png)
 	* dual - a ClinicCases widget which contains two pieces of information: 1) a select with pre-defined types and 2) an input for string data.
-This is used by default in ClinicCases for phone numbers.
+This is used by default in ClinicCases for phone numbers and emails.
 	![View of Dual](img/dual.png)
 * select_options - any time you use a select to define a field (input_type is "select" or "dual"), you must define the choices to be displayed to the user in the select.
 This is done by adding a serialized array of choices to the select_options field.
 So, for example, if our select choices are "Choice 1", "Choice 2", "Choice 3", we would create an array and call php's serialize function on it:

     $choices = array('Choice 1', 'Choice 2', 'Choice 3');
     echo serialize($choices);

 	The output of this code would be placed in the select_options field.

 * display_by_default - whether or not this field is shown to the user in the Cases table by default.
 If this is set to "false", the user will have to click on "Columns" in the Cases tab and place a check by the field name to make it visible.